 The use of public-private partnerships enabled the YMCA of the Triangle to pursue a far more ambitious project than would have been possible by any individual entity.
 The PPPs also brought stakeholders to the table more quickly and increased community participation because they demonstrated the City and County governments’ commitment to positive outcomes for Southeast Raleigh residents.

 Activating the community and community partners is crucial when PPP projects encounter challenges.
 Environmental issues, tough geological conditions, and regulatory hurdles all have the potential to stop a project in its tracks.
-But highly motivated stakeholders will find creative ways to overcome these difficulties, because the outcome is worth the effort.
+But highly motivated stakeholders will find creative ways to overcome these difficulties because the outcome is worth the effort.

 Knowledgeable planners and engineers can also make a difference.
-The Y-Schoolwas on a tight deadline to admit students for the 2019-2020 school year.
+The Y-School was on a tight deadline to admit students for the 2019-2020 school year.
 The experts at WithersRavenel facilitated the special project request and helped prevent delays that could have jeopardized the school’s opening.

 Final thoughts

-“I think the model of this type of partnership, especially in the YMCA world and public-school world, is one that should be replicated.
+“I think the model of this type of partnership, especially in the YMCA world and public school world, is one that should be replicated.
 It can be replicated,” said Tim Carr.

 The YMCA of the Triangle is looking to do this kind of project again in Durham, NC, and in the Chatham Park development in Pittsboro, NC.
 They are actively seeking partners who share the YMCA’s commitment to community-building for these projects and others.